Welcome to Baltimore Hot Yoga & Wellness!

 What should I wear to class?

 Wear light, comfortable clothing that feels good to stretch and sweat in.
-Tank tops and shorts are recommended.
-Bring a change of clothes for after class.
+Tank tops and shorts are recommended for hot classes.
+Additionally for hot classes, be sure to bring a change of clothes for after class.
 Showers are available.

 Do you play music during class?